Amitabh-K/Team-Profile-Generator/README.md

 ## Features

 - Quick and easy to use
-- Options to choose general color available
-- Displays: picture, name, company, location, GitHub URL, blog URL, count of repos, count of starred repos, count of followers, and count of people following
+- The application will prompt the user for information about the team manager and then information about the team members.
+The user can input any number of team members, and they may be a mix of engineers and interns.
+- This application passes all unit tests.
+When the user has completed building the team, the application creates an HTML file that displays a team roster based on the information provided by the user.

 ## Getting-Started

-The application will be invoked with the following command: node index.js.
-The user will be prompted for their GitHub username as well as their favorite color.
-The app will then generate a html file and a pdf file with the user's GitHub information and favorite color set to the background.
+The application will be invoked with the following command: node app.js.

 ## Link

-- The sample ouput can be accessed via the link https://amitabh-k.github.io/Developer-Profile-Generator/

-- The code can be accessed via the link  https://github.com/Amitabh-K/Developer-Profile-Generator
+- The code can be accessed via the link  https://github.com/Amitabh-K/Template-Engine-Employee-Summary

 ## Technologies